September 1, 2022

 Labor Day will hopefully be basked in sunshine as people celebrate the working class but adverse weather conditions can greatly impact a Yahtzee game.
 Wind, snow, and rain each offer a different challenge.
 The successful player will find a way to adapt their game to the environment.
 And whatever the weather, don’t disregard your physical needs: stay hydrated, use sunscreen, and dress appropriately according to local weather conditions.

-Camping is a popular way to play Yahtzee outdoors.
+Camping is a popular way to play outdoor Yahtzee.
 Five dice and a piece of paper are light additions to a backpack.
 But when packed weight is a major factor, such as on ultralight journeys, you should never include a Yahtzee set at the expense of more vital equipment, such as an ice axe on a trip to Mt.
 Everest.
 An outdoor game of Yahtzee at the top of the world in enticing, but only bring the dice if you can spare the added weight.

 Once the personal safety of all players is ensured, take steps to protect the Yahtzee equipment.
 In the summertime, the greatest risk to a scorecard is water.
 People flock to beaches, pools, and lakes – anywhere wet to beat the heat.
 But a spill or submersion can run ink or even worse, lead to complete scorecard disintegration.
 Find a dry area for maximum safety or plan ahead with waterproof materials.